 The customer satisfaction program within Texas A&M AgriLife Extension Service is designed to address these basic questions to help ensure the agency continues to provide timely, relevant, and effective educational programs to the citizens of Texas.

-It is also a state-mandated performance measure for our agency.
+Customer satisfaction is also a state-mandated performance measure for our agency.
 Counties need to give attention and care to this data collection effort as its critical to our agency’s continued existence and programmatic success.